2018 United States House of Representatives elections in Florida: Results

+Endorsements

 District 25

 The 25th district includes the western Miami suburbs, such as Hialeah and Miami Lakes, and goes across the northern border of the Everglades to eastern Naples suburbs of Golden Gate and Immokalee.
 The district also extends upward into the Florida Heartland including Clewiston and LaBelle.
-Republican Mario Díaz-Balart, who has represented the district since 2013 and previously represented the 21st district from 2011 to 2013 as well as a different version of the 25th from 2003 to 2011, was re-elected to an eighth term with 62% of the vote in 2016.
+Incumbent Republican Mario Díaz-Balart, who had represented the district since 2013 and previously represented the 21st district from 2011 to 2013 as well as a different version of the 25th from 2003 to 2011, ran for re-election.
+He was re-elected to an eighth term with 62% of the vote in 2016.
+The district had a PVI of R+4.